Payroll giving: On donors

 The UK has a progressive Income Tax system with a top rate in 2015 of 45%.
 For higher rate tax payers this is a simpler way to donate to charity tax effectively than Gift Aid, as Gift Aid assumes all donations are from Basic rate Taxpayers (20% rate).

 It is nonetheless possible to achieve the same result using Gift Aid, regardless of which tax band the donor is in, because the Gift Aid scheme allows higher rate taxpayers to reclaim the difference between higher and basic rate taxes.
 For example, if a donor gives £80 via Gift Aid, this is equivalent to donating £100 via Payroll Giving.
 In both cases, the benefit to the charity is £100 (disregarding the Transitional Relief payable until April 2011).
 The cost to a basic rate taxpayer is £80 in both cases, as the £100 paid by Payroll Giving would otherwise have been taxed at 20%.
 The cost to a higher rate taxpayer is £60 for the Payroll Giving donation (£100 less 40%), and initially £80 for the Gift Aid donation, although the higher rate taxpayer can later reclaim the £20 difference through his/her tax return.

 On employers

-As part of a broader corporate social responsibility policy, Payroll Giving offers employees the opportunity to channel their support for their social concerns whilst at the same time demonstrating the company’s credentials as a socially responsible business.
+As part of a broader corporate social responsibility policy, Payroll Giving offers employees the opportunity to support social causes while demonstrating the company's commitment to social responsibility.
 Employers with high participation rates can win Bronze, Silver and Gold awards from the Government.
 From 2012 the Government is also introducing a Platinum Quality Mark Award.

 On charities

-Charities benefit from their donations being tax free, and in some cases matched by employers.
+Charities recognized by HMRC benefit from receiving tax-free donations through Payroll Giving, and in some cases matched by employees.